Granite Quarry becomes smallest town in state to receive elite fire protection classification - Salisbury Post

 The department had a sign made proclaiming its new status and sent it with Causey to be displayed in Raleigh.

-At the end of the presentation Alderman Kim Cress collected himself to say what the department means to him.
+At the end of the presentation, Alderman Kim Cress collected himself to say what the department means to him.

 “If it wasn’t for you guys, I wouldn’t be standing here talking to you right now,” Cress said.
-“On March 22, I died in my living room and these guys saved my life; they brought me back, and I’m here tonight to tell you this is a first class bunch of guys.”
+“On March 22, I died in my living room and these guys saved my life; they brought me back, and I’m here tonight to tell you this is a first-class bunch of guys.”

 Man, woman killed in fire near Rockwell